ElijahAlmanzor/Robot_Programming/README.md

 2. Follow the instructions on https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects to figure out how to create the configuration files needed for the training of the Yolo/Darket and where to download the pre-trained YOLOv3 weights.

-3. Once all images have been taken, label using the C++ [Yolo_mark](https://github.com/AlexeyAB/Yolo_mark) program.
+3. Once all images have been taken, label using the [Yolo_mark](https://github.com/AlexeyAB/Yolo_mark) program.
 Follow their instructions on how to use.
 Must make a separate directory for this.
 Use:
 ```bash